 - Transportation and trade (e.g., truck driver or crew member on any aircraft, shipping vessel, or train)

-Note: If the border services officer determines you are not traveling for exempt essential travel or are traveling for non-essential reasons, you will just need to resubmit your information in ArriveCAN (e.g., discretionary travel).
+Note: If the border services officer determines you are not travelling for exempt essential travel or are traveling for non-essential reasons, you will just need to resubmit your information in ArriveCAN (e.g., discretionary travel).

 You can submit your information at any time before your trip, and you are no longer obliged to include information such as your port of entry or arrival date and time.
 You are not allowed to submit on behalf of others.